 Greetings friends and fans!
-This is The Daily Bone and I’m your friendly doggie commentator Chester L. W. Stephens.
+This is The Daily Bone and I’m your friendly doggie commentator Chester L. W. Spaniel.

 It’s been a long time since we heard from our Florida correspondent Miss Charlee.
 So I called her up and asked her what’s new in Boca Raton.
 She quickly put together an excellent report.